XueyanZhang/perses-rust-artifacts/README.md

 # Reproducing the experiments.
 We have shipped a script, `/opt/scripts/reduce-file` for reproducing the experiments we presented in our paper.
-Given a Rust source file in `/opt/dataset/<issue>.rs`, you can run `reduce-file` against the files in `/opt/dataset` to reproduce the numbers for that issue number that we presented in our paper.
+Given a Rust source file in `/opt/dataset/<issue>.rs`, you can run `reduce-file` against the files in `/opt/dataset` and a given number of cores to reproduce the numbers for that issue number that we presented in our paper.

-`reduce-file` also accepts an optional second argument which is passed along as extra arguments to Perses;
+`reduce-file` also accepts an optional third argument which is passed along as extra arguments to Perses;
-e.g `reduce-file /opt/dataset/63154.rs "--enable-token-slicer true"` will run the reduction experiment with `--enable-token-slicer true` passed along to the Perses invocation.
+e.g `reduce-file 6 /opt/dataset/63154.rs "--enable-token-slicer true"` will run the reduction experiment with `--enable-token-slicer true` passed along to the Perses invocation with 6 cores.

+The original reductions were run with no extra arguments passed to Perses, the extended reductions were run with `"--enable-token-slicer true"`

 The last five lines that this script produces on standard output correspond to the time taken that each reducer used to generate the final reduced file, the number of oracle invocations used